What is Capixyl? How can it stop hair loss and spur hair growth?

 Naturally derived ingredients tend to work best on issues like hair fall and hair thinning.
 Capixyl comes with one such ingredient — red clover extract, which is derived from a plant.

-Red clover extract contains an abundance of Biochanin A, an isoflavone known for its phytoestrogenic effects.
+Red clover extract contains an abundance of Biochanin A, an isoflavone known for its phytoestrogen effects.
 Owing to these effects, the extract can prove to be beneficial for your hair.

 Acetyl Tetrapeptide-3

-A patented peptide, Acetyl Tetrapeptide-3, works directly on the hair follicle and the extra cellular matrix surrounding them.
-The peptide can stimulate tissue remodeling, rebuilding and even boost the strength and life of proteins present in the extra cellular matrix.
+A patented peptide, Acetyl Tetrapeptide-3, works directly on the hair follicle and the extracellular matrix surrounding them.
+The peptide can stimulate tissue remodelling, rebuilding and even boost the strength and life of proteins present in the extracellular matrix.

 Benefits of Capixyl